Sharp waves and ripples: Ripples and fast gamma

 In spite of the fact that hippocampal ripples (140–220 Hz) and fast gamma (90–150 Hz) oscillations have similar mechanisms of generation, they are two distinct patterns in the hippocampus.
 They are both produced as the response of the CA1 region to inputs from the CA3 region.
 Ripples are only present when theta waves are relatively absent during sharp waves, whereas fast gamma waves occur during theta waves and sharp waves.
 The magnitude and frequency of both ripples and fast gamma patterns are dependent on the magnitude of hippocampal sharp waves.
 Stronger excitation from sharp waves results in ripple oscillations, whereas weaker stimulations generate fast gamma patterns.
 Besides they are shown to be region dependent, ripples that are the fastest oscillations are present in the CA1 region pyramidal cells while gamma oscillations dominate in CA3 region and parahippocampal structures.

 Disease state

 Epilepsy

-In addition to ongoing research on the role of SPW-R complexes in memory consolidation and neuronal plasticity, another major area of the attention is their role in development of epilepsy.
-As mentioned before, SPW-Rs are the most synchronous oscillations observed in the brain; which implies any abnormal activity in this network would bring significant consequences.
+In addition to ongoing research on the role of SWR complexes in memory consolidation and neuronal plasticity, another major area of the attention is their role in development of epilepsy.
 One of the deviations from normal activity is fast ripples.
 Fast ripples are a pathologic pattern that emerges from the physiologic ripples.
 These fast ripples are field potentials of hypersynchronous bursting of excitatory neurons pyramidal cells at frequencies between 250 and 600 Hz.

-Fast ripples activities in the hippocampus considered as pathologic patterns directly associated with epilepsy, but they appear as both physiologic and pathologic activity in neocortex.
-Although underlying physiology and identifying contributions of fast ripples in generation of seizures are still under investigation and further research, studies are suggesting that fast ripples could be used as a biomarker of epileptogenic tissues.
+Fast ripples in the hippocampus are considered as pathologic patterns directly associated with epilepsy, but they appear during both physiological and pathological states in neocortex.
+Although the underlying physiology and identifying contributions of fast ripples in generation of seizures are still under investigation, some studies suggest that fast ripples could be used as a biomarker of epileptogenic tissues.